-Dr. Hadi Saleh (from 1 July 2015) Chief Operating Officer
+Dr. Hadi Saleh Chief Operating Officer

-The members of management received total remuneration (fixed and variable amounts) in the form of short-term employee benefits amounting to EUR 2,246k (previous year: EUR 2,191k) in the fiscal year.
-The payments for post-employment benefits amount to EUR 260k (previous year: EUR 286k).
+The members of management received total remuneration (fixed and variable amounts) in the form of short-term employee benefits amounting to EUR 2,250k (previous year: EUR 2,246k) in the fiscal year.
+The payments for post-employment benefits amount to EUR 206k (previous year: EUR 260k).
 This amount comprises the service cost for pension obligations and contributions to defined contribution plans.
-In the fiscal year, former general managers were also granted with termination benefits of EUR 370k (31 December 2014: EUR 1,379k).
-Additionally, pension obligations as of 31 December 2015 for general managers of EUR 2,907k (31 December 2014: EUR 3,099k) as well as EUR 2,635k (31 December 2014: EUR 2,599k) for former managers are existing.
+In the fiscal year, former general managers were also granted with termination benefits of EUR 971k (31 December 2015: EUR 370k).
+Additionally, pension obligations as of 31 December 2016 for general managers of EUR 460k (31 December 2015: EUR 2,907k) as well as EUR 3,153k (31 December 2015: EUR 2,635k) for former managers are existing.

-As part of a management participation program (MPP), the general managers were offered the option to indirectly acquire shares in parent company Faenza Holding S.à.r.l. via Faenza MEP

-GmbH & Co.
+As part of a management participation program (MPP), the general managers were offered the option to indirectly acquire shares in parent company Faenza Holding S.à.r.l. via Faenza MEP GmbH & Co.
 KG.
 These indirect shares were acquired at fair value, which is calculated based on the purchase price for the acquisition of the high-performance ceramics division by the ultimate parent company.
 The shares primarily enable them to participate in earnings if certain events occur.
 The Company has no obligations from the management participation program.
 The MPP is therefore accounted for as equity-settled share-based payments in these consolidated financial statements in accordance with IFRS 2.
 As the shares were acquired at fair value, no benefits were granted to the general managers.
 This means that no personnel expenses are incurred if or before the defined events occur.